 However, a number of applications—such as smart grids, people & pet tracking, and smart street lighting—are not expected to deploy 5G IoT connections.

-Takeaways from the 5G Market Forecasts
+Takeaways from the Market

 In the coming years, 5G is set to become the dominant force in the mobile network services space.
 As consumer and enterprise standards rise, 5G becomes the logical solution, especially as the age of early adoption and high prices fade away.
 Although the transition from legacy networks to 5G varies from region to region, overall adoption is on track for mainstream status.
 No matter which of the 30 countries we analyzed in our 5G market forecast, adoption is ramping up and growth rates are impeccable – with the lowest CAGR being 21% in South Korea.